CORPORATE GOVERNANCE

 • Review the results of performance assessments of Board members

-• Ensure that the appropriate procedures exist to assess the remuneration levels of the Chairperson, Vice Chairperson, non-executive directors, executive directors, Board committees and the Board as a whole
+• Ensure that the appropriate procedures exist to assess the remuneration levels of the Chairman, Vice-Chairman, non-executive directors, executive directors, Board committees and the Board as a whole

 • Review the policy for the remuneration and benefits of individual executive directors